evenorog/out/README.md

 ```

 This library can provide significant performance increase compared to sorting or
-converting to a heap when `n` is relatively small compared to the length of the slice or iterator.
+converting to a heap when `n` is small compared to the length of the slice or iterator.

 ## Benchmarks